vanessadixon1/CreateGiphy/README.md

 ![Model](griphy.png)

 ### Features
-* Add 5 or less new Meme
+* Add 5 or less new Memes
 * Enter a top and bottom value to displayed on the gif
 * Delete single gif at a time.